gunjanbaid/gunjanbaid.github.io/index.md

 <br>

-I am upcoming M.S. student in computer science at UC Berkeley.
+I am an MS student in computer science at UC Berkeley.
 I completed my undergraduate study at UC Berkeley in December 2016 with a double major in computer science and molecular and cell biology (biochemistry emphasis).
-I am interested in finding computational solutions for problems in biology.

-I am currently working on a research project with [Professor Nir Yosef](https://niryosef.wordpress.com/) and leading a [student team](http://dataconnect.berkeley.edu/connector_associates.html) for UC Berkeley's Data Science Education Program.
-This fall, I will be at UC Berkeley for the 5th years M.S. program in Computer Science and will be working with the Big Data Genomics [group](http://bdgenomics.org/).
+I am currently doing research with the [Big Data Genomics group](http://bdgenomics.org/) in [RISELab](https://rise.cs.berkeley.edu) and am advised by [Prof. Anthony Joseph]().
+I am also involved with the Data Science Education Program at UC Berkeley as a technical lead.

 If you want to talk, feel free to send me email me at <span class="rev">ude.yelekreb@diab_najnug</span>.